ChirantanSoni28/LKQD_Reporting_API/README.md

 **1. lkqd_api_connector.py**
 * api_connector( )
 > This function lies in the top hierarchy of the project.
 It sends request to LKQD API to generate and return raw pandas DataFrame consistind reporting data as per reequest.
-It takes LKQD API secret key ID and secret key as inputs and JSON format payload from payload_gen.py to send HTTP Basic Authentication over SSL.
+It takes LKQD API secret key ID and secret key encodes them into base64 encoding for inputs along with JSON format payload from payload_gen.py to send HTTP Basic Authentication over SSL.

 **2. payload_gen.py**
 * payload_data_gen( )